openfaas-incubator/vcenter-connector/README.md

 6) Download and deploy the OpenFaaS vCenter Connector deployment manifest in a separate

-> **Note:** The deployment assumes you have [basic authentication](https://docs.openfaas.com/reference/authentication/#for-the-api-gateway) configured for the OpenFaaS gateway.
-Thus, the deployment assumes a secret `basic-auth` to be available (`volumes` section in the YAML).
-If you don't use authentication for the gateway, remove the volumes section as the deployment would fail, not being able to mount the secret to the pod.
+> **Note:** The deployment assumes you have basic authentication configured for OpenFaaS on Kubernetes as per [this guide](https://github.com/openfaas/faas-netes/blob/67f61a468bc73833e53b626fa5243f5d539a9e00/yaml/README.md#L5).
+Thus, the deployment assumes a secret `gateway-basic-auth` to be available (`volumes` section in the YAML).
+If you don't use authentication for the gateway, remove the volumes section as the deployment would fail, not being able to mount the secret to the deployment.

 ```bash
 git clone https://github.com/openfaas-incubator/vcenter-connector